ericpenghan/CPlusPlus-Texas-Holdem/README.md

 2. In terminal or Virtual Machine , all you need to do is type in "make CS216PA2" cause I have a make file in there which will build and link everything, then just run it!
 This project has many different class and different private data members!

-3. Here is a sample what it looks like when you run it
+3. The screenshot is a sample what it looks like when you run it

 Thanks!